What is a MIAM? - Mediation Information & Assessment Meeting Perivale

 • Other exemptions.
 Other reasons that can allow an applicant to file a hearing without attending a MIAM may include; if a party to the legal proceedings is bankrupt, if there are inadequate contact details to find the respondent or if one party to the case is in prison.

-Although it is not listed as an exemption above, you will not need to go through a MIAM when you are asking the honourable court to pass a consent order for you to formalize an agreement that both of you have reached.
-It is still early regarding assessing if the tightening up of the condition to attend a MIAM in 2014 will ultimately encourage more spouses to use mediation instead of rushing to legal proceedings.
+Although it is not listed as an exemption above, you will not need to go through a MIAM when you are asking the honourable court to pass a consent order for you to formalise an agreement that both of you have reached.
+The MIAM process is still in its infancy, having been introduced in 2014, but its ultimate goals is to encourage more spouses to use mediation instead of rushing to legal proceedings.

 Even though the legal aid is still an alternative for mediation to those who are financially eligible, there has been a significant problem.
 The major referrers to family mediation were solicitors and from April 2013, when the aid for legal advice was removed in most cases, people have not been consulting lawyers.
 Due to this, they are not utilizing mediation as much as they did.